osa-ora/apim-3scale-demo/README.md

 ## API Mocking using Microcks

-API mocks will enable parallel development streams leading to rapid inner loop development, Open the Microcks route:
+API mocks will enable parallel development streams leading to rapid inner loop development, so backend develper doesn't need to rush and develop the backend for the client applications developers to starting developing their part, instead they can utilize the API mockups and build the applications against these endpoints.

+Open the Microcks route:

 <img width="1470" alt="Screenshot 2024-10-04 at 5 08 56 PM" src="https://github.com/user-attachments/assets/ed6d1de9-73fa-4d36-af3a-f170a01813d9">